photoprism/photoprism-docs/docs/user-guide/navigate.md

 #### 4. View Button ####

-Click to switch to a different search result view (cards, mosaic, or list).
+Click to switch to a different search result view (cards: :material-view-column:, mosaic: :material-view-comfy:, or list: :material-view-list:).

 #### 5. Upload Button ####

-Opens the upload dialog.
+:material-cloud-upload: opens the upload dialog.
 Available on most pages, unless read-only mode is enabled or upload is disabled in [Settings](settings/ui.md).

 #### 6. Expanded Toolbar ####